metabrainz/bookbrainz-user-guide/docs/style/entities/work.md

  * Example: A novel (with chapters) entered as a single Work entity: [The Long Earth](https://bookbrainz.org/edition/73dc9e04-997d-4c0f-94ac-63c0c7f3c1c0)
  * Example: An anthology of poems, each poem entered as a separate work: [Spoon River Anthology](https://bookbrainz.org/edition/7cb01eb1-735a-4184-af7f-8f021067d6da)
  * However, sometimes things are more complex:
-   * The novel [The Graveyard Book](https://bookbrainz.org/work/06fa3810-218e-4246-93da-f850537d1158) is composed of multiple stand-alone chapters
+   * The novel [The Graveyard Book](https://bookbrainz.org/work/06fa3810-218e-4246-93da-f850537d1158) is composed of multiple chapters
    * One of those chapters was previously published separately as a short story: [The Witch's Headstone](https://bookbrainz.org/work/85e25493-3851-47e7-a25c-730ceaf6389d), for which we want a separate Work entity

 Usually we do not create works for simple introductions, prefaces and forewords.<br>
 * To register that an author wrote an introduction or foreword to a novel, you can simply use the "Author wrote introduction for Edition" relationship.
-However, since more details cannot yet be captured that way, if needed, you can create a separate Work entity to capture those details, or write them in the edition's Annotation.
+* However, since more details cannot yet be captured that way, if needed, you can create a separate Work entity to capture those details, or write them in the edition's Annotation.
 * Say the introduction is denoted with emphasis (for example "Foreword by XXXXX" on the cover), contains more literary content or is a whole essay in itself, or otherwise has notable literary or historical value."<br>
         * Example: